Minepool9/UltraSandbox/README.md

 1.wiki

-#TO DO FOR THE MOD
+# TO DO FOR THE MOD

-loading more than 1 assetbundle rotating any object in sandbox making ragdolls be able to be moved and interactable when loading more than 1 assetbundle you can change what assetbundle you are loading from instead of 1 huge list of objects searching for objects basic buttons and basically redstone
+loading more than 1 assetbundle

+rotating any object in sandbox

+making ragdolls be able to be moved and interactable

+when loading more than 1 assetbundle you can change what assetbundle you are loading from instead of 1 huge list of objects

+searching for objects via a gui

+basic buttons and basically redstone from minecraft

 and finally a "save" function